bbauska/UC-Davis-JS-Basics/readme.md

   alt="3.26 Simple JS Slideshow - Part 3." />
 </p>

-Let's think about this for a minute.
+Let&apos;s think about this for a minute.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 521. example, end of the array (286) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">